rchatterjee/nocrack/README.md

   ```bash
   $ python buildPCFG.py --build-all               # Alias over the above commands.
 Preferable :P.
   ```
-  This will take while depending on the size of the password leak file.
+  This will take a while depending on the size of the password leak file.